 Paying for acute rehabilitation

 - Medicare: Medicare will usually pay for acute rehab if you meet its medical criteria for that level of care.

 - Medicaid: Medicaid will pay for acute rehab as long as the facility is a state-contracted Medicaid provider.
 You may need prior approval and there may be some restrictions.

 - Commercial insurance: Coverage varies by policy.
 Your care manager (clinical resource coordinator or social worker) can help you find out what coverage you might have.
 You may be responsible for a co-payment.

 - No insurance: You pay or you may be able to get assistance (such as Medicaid).
 A social worker can help you apply for assistance.

 Arranging for acute rehabilitation

 Your care manager will meet with you soon after admission to begin the process.
-He/she will give you names and locations of acute rehabilitation agencies in your area.
+They will give you the names and locations of acute rehabilitation agencies in your area.
 Many acute rehab agencies will send their own representative to the hospital to meet you and do an evaluation for admission.